Howard Kulp Architects

 AIA, LEED AP

 Sean O’Brien is a Senior Architect with Howard Kulp Architects, where he manages all aspects of design, construction and renovation work, including Schematic Design and Planning, Design Development, Contract Documentation and Construction Administration.
 He also oversees staff management and HR duties for the office.
-Mr. O’Brien has been with the firm for more than eleven years, and also worked in Indiana for six years as a program director at the University of Notre Dame.
+Mr. O’Brien has been with the firm for more than twenty two years, and also worked in Indiana for six years as a program director at the University of Notre Dame.

 Mr. O’Brien is a registered architect in Pennsylvania and a member of the American Institute of Architects (AIA).
 He has served on the board of directors for the Eastern Pennsylvania component of the AIA and previously served as its president in 2010.
 Actively involved in the local community, Mr. O’Brien currently chairs the Design Committee for the City of Allentown’s Main Street Program, while also serving as a board member for the Allentown Center City Association.
 He volunteers within his local parish of St. Thomas More as the chair of the newly formed alumni committee.
 During his six years in Indiana Mr. O’Brien served on the executive board of Leadership South Bend/Mishawaka, an advisory board for Catholic Charities and on the governing board for the Food Bank of Northern Indiana.